 The Women Empowerment Internship Uganda will focus on training and mentoring vulnerable women and their families in rural communities of Jinja with basic Entrepreneurship and Small-scale business startups skills.
-Uganda is a developing country with a high number of vulnerable women who among other include widows, single mother, women affected and infected by HIV/AIDS, grandmothers, domestic violence victims and women living in extreme poverty.
-With a high level of vulnerability, most of the women are illiterate, have no source of income, and can’t afford a meal for their children and lack opportunities to thrive.
+Uganda is a developing country with a high number of vulnerable women among others including widows, single mothers, women affected and infected by HIV/AIDS, grandmothers, domestic violence victims, and women living in extreme poverty.
+With a high level of vulnerability, most women are illiterate, have no source of income, can’t afford a meal for their children, and lack opportunities to thrive.
 Nonetheless, they have the will to work and get themselves out of this situation if supported.

-The Volunteer/Intern will learn about the Sustainable Development model of empowering rural women and the dynamics of micro financing/micro enterprises for women at grassroot level.
+The Volunteer/Intern will learn about the Sustainable Development model of empowering rural women and the dynamics of micro-financing/micro-enterprises for women at the grassroots level.
 You will learn about how vulnerable women in Uganda make a living and care for their families while contributing to women empowerment programs in an international context.
 You will share experiences with the women and communities.

-This program will reduce the Women’s financial vulnerability and raise their ability to afford basic necessities of life.
-Their small businesses will be strengthened by the acquired basic entrepreneur literacy that will help them manage wall the small loans the get from our community partner organization, Sustain Microenterprise (SME).
+This program will reduce Women’s financial vulnerability and raise their ability to afford basic necessities of life.
+Their small businesses will be strengthened by the acquired basic entrepreneur literacy that will help them manage wall the small loans they get from our community partner organization, Sustain Microenterprise (SME).

-The successful student/Volunteer should have a background of Social Sciences, Social Work and Social Administration, Development Studies, Gender studies, Education or Finance studies with good interpersonal skills, and ability to work and lead a team.
-English language is preferred for communication, and translation will be done by SME staff.
-Applicants will be required to submit a CV as well as go through a phone interview for the vetting process before your placement is confirmed.
+The successful student/Volunteer should have a background in Social Sciences, Social Work and Social Administration, Development Studies, Gender studies, Education or Finance studies with good interpersonal skills, and the ability to work and lead a team.
+The English language is preferred for communication, and translation will be done by SME staff.
+Applicants will be required to submit a CV as well as go through a phone interview for the vetting process before their placement is confirmed.

-The local community organisation you will work with is Sustain Microenterprise (SME).
-SME is located in Nyenga, Buikwe district, Uganda in a rural setting with a staff of three.
+The local community organization you will work with is Sustain Microenterprise (SME).
+SME is located in Nyenga, Buikwe District, Uganda in a rural setting with a staff of three.
 It is 12.5km away from Jinja town.
-SME utilizes the group model when providing micro loans to vulnerable women.
-The requirement for the women to benefit is to come together and form a group between 5-15 women.
+SME utilizes the group model when providing microloans to vulnerable women.
+The requirement for the women to benefit is to come together and form a group of between 5 and 15 women.
 A member of the group qualifies to access the start-up capital after attending business training on profit and loss, marketing, customer care, and business diversification among other topics, facilitated by Business Mentors.
 The loans are given on a revolving basis of 6 months.
 Once the small loan is paid back, it is given to another woman within a group.
-SME offers full time Business Mentorship support for all women groups running businesses with the SME small loans.
+SME offers full-time Business Mentorship support for all women groups running businesses with SME small loans.